-In conjunction with the traffic study and other factors having to do with the site and surrounding area, a total of 12 additional parking spaces for the entire site and both current uses (Tarme, the fast food restaurant and Live, Love, Play, the children's indoor play area) are needed, in addition to the 23 spaces currently on the site.
-As previously mentioned, the parking analysis acknowledges the use of valet parking under certain circumstances at the site.
+In conjunction with the traffic study and other factors having to do with the site and surrounding area, a total of twelve (12) additional parking spaces for the entire site and both current uses (Live, Love, Play, the children's indoor play area and Tarme, the fast food restaurant) are needed, in addition to the 23 spaces currently on the site.
+As previously mentioned, the parking analysis acknowledges the use of valet parking under certain circumstances while the indoor children's play area is open.
 The applicant also submitted a valet plan along with their application.
-The submitted plan delineates an additional 12 parking spaces (in conjunction with the existing 23 spaces) that can be provided on the site.
+The submitted plan delineates an additional twelve twelve (12) parking spaces (in conjunction with the existing 23 spaces) that can be provided on the site.
 However, the valet plan potentially hinders disabled access to both uses on the site as well as the southern entrance to the fast food restaurant.
 It also renders approximately nine marked spaces within the parking lot useless without the assistance of a valet, leaving only 14 spaces that can be accessed and exited by a private automobile driver not utilizing valet.
 Through modification of the submitted valet plan, that does not block disabled access or building ingress/egress, an additional five parking spaces (instead of the proposed 12 spaces) can be created on the site, minimizing disruption of already marked spaces.
-The seven parking spaces eliminated in the revised valet plan are needed to meet anticipated demand (although not meeting minimum parking requirements provided in the Zoning Code) and need to be provided at an off-site location with submission and approval of a parking use permit application.
+The seven additional parking spaces are needed to meet anticipated demand (although not meeting minimum parking requirements provided in the Zoning Code) and need to be provided at an off-site location with submission and approval of a parking use permit application.